Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

 Looking back at the history of Black women, it is only fairly recently that emphasis on embracing our natural hair has come into focus.

-In 1865, with the passing of the 13th amendment, slavery was abolished, and black women started to gain more freedom in their hairstyles.
-In 1905, Madama C.J.
+In 1865, with the passing of the 13th amendment, slavery was abolished, and Black women started to gain more freedom in their hairstyles.
+In 1905, Madam C.J.
 Walker invented the very first hair product for Black hair.
 She had suffered from hair loss in a particular spot, and with different oils she created a treatment that helped her hair grow back.

-There are more than 10 hair salons in Eastampton and not one of them is marketed to black female hair.
-If we needed to get our hair done, we would have to travel 30 minutes to Springfield, to shops including The Hair Connect and, if you want braids, Mame African Hair Braiding on Carew Street.
+There are more than 10 hair salons in Easthampton and not one of them is marketed to Black female hair.
+If we needed to get our hair done, we would have to travel 30 minutes off campus to Springfield, to shops including The Hair Connect and, if you want braids, Mame African Hair Braiding on Carew Street.

 Here are the rules you should follow: